julie-sullivan/wizard-api-specs/working-notes.md

 ## Endpoints to add or tweak

 - `detectFileProperties` - this is part-specified but only thinking about the happy path given a single file type.
 Think about scenarios where the file can't be read or isn't recognised.
 Other filetypes can be considered longer term?
-- saveFile
+- `saveFile` - important to upload / save file if only a preview of the file was uploaded initially.
+- `supplementaryData` - need to add versions of the data in question, especially for part baked mines.
 - `dataTools` GET - list tools appropriate to the user's data types
 - `dataTools` POST - save if defaults aren't correct and user changes them.
-- `mineConfig` POST - set url of new mine, privacy settings, licence
-- `mineConfig` GET - list details known (if any) - this may initially seem like a set-only property in the wizard, but the getter is important too.
-Relevant if the user is going back and forth through the wizard or leaves and comes back, OR if potentially this is the second, third, fourth mine etc. and some info is already known, e.g. if their first mine was `MyFirstDatabase.AliceLab.intermine.org`, we can pre-populate the `.AliceLab.intermine.org`
+ `MyFirstDatabase.AliceLab.intermine.org`, we can pre-populate the `.AliceLab.intermine.org`
+- `mineConfigs` GET - list of all partial or complete mine build configs associated with a given user/lab.
 - `startBuild` POST - trigger the data build to start in the background, possibly while user is configuring other things.
+Required mine config id.

 ## Questions / thoughts to ponder